Pylons/pyramid/docs/narr/introduction.rst

 know what size every application will eventually grow to.
 We don't really want to have to rewrite a previously small application in another framework when it gets "too big".
-We believe the current binary distinction between "small" and "large" frameworks is just false; one framework should be able to be good at both if it's well-designed.
-Pyramid is such a framework.
+We believe the current binary distinction between "small" and "large" frameworks is just false; a well-designed framework should be able to be good at both.
+Pyramid strives to be that kind of framework.

 To this end, Pyramid provides a set of features, that, combined, are unique amongst Python web frameworks.
 Lots of other frameworks contain some